-The plumbing specialists at Drain Doctor Plumbing and Rooter Service are your problem solvers for the most common plumbing issues.
-From traditional plumbing fixes like leaky or clogged pipes, to bathroom remodeling, and boiler or water heater replacement, our specialists can handle the job.
-Not only will we provide the most trusted services, but we’ll also answer any questions or concerns you have along the way
+The plumbing specialists at Drain Doctor Plumbing & Rooter are your problem-solvers for the most common plumbing issues.
+From traditional plumbing fixes like leaky or clogged pipes to bathroom remodeling, and boiler or water heater replacement, our specialists can handle the job.
+Not only will we provide the most trusted services, but we’ll also answer any questions or concerns you have along the way.

 Some plumbing questions tend to come up quite frequently, so we’re delving into some of the most common plumbing questions.
 There are some plumbing challenges you may be able to tackle on your own, but we’ll distinguish when it’s time to call the professionals and the damage that can be caused by attempting a DIY job or leaving the problem unattended.

-The Drain Doctor Covina team is here to guide you through the basics of plumbing and provide easy-to-understand answers to your pressing questions.
-As industry leaders serving as professional plumbers in Covina, California, we want to provide helpful tips that you can use in your own home or business.
+Drain Doctor Plumbing & Rooter team is here to guide you through the basics of plumbing and provide easy-to-understand answers to your pressing questions.
+As industry leaders serving as professional plumbers in Covina, CA, and the surrounding areas, we want to provide helpful tips that you can use in your own home or business.
 From your toilet to your underground pipes, we’ll help explain how to extend the life of your system and the best solutions for your recurring drain and pipes issues.

 Solutions like drain snaking your drain with a wire hanger and pouring harsh chemicals down your drain never come without consequence.
 These solutions only reach surface clogs and blockages and not deeper ones within your pipe that could be causing the actual problems.
-In addition, chemical drain cleaners use toxic ingredients that create a slime and sludge within your pipes that speed up the pipe corrosion process, causing more damage in the long run.
+In addition, chemical drain cleaners use toxic ingredients that create slime and sludge within your pipes that speed up the pipe corrosion process, causing more damage in the long run.
 Instead of trying to fix your plumbing problems on your own, call Drain Doctor Plumbing & Rooter, the most trusted plumbing company in Covina, CA, and the surrounding areas.

 - Clogged toilet